Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 • provide a work and study environment that is safe and pleasant for staff and students which is free from harassment, bullying, and unlawful discrimination;

-• provide a work and study environment where staff and students are treated with dignity, courtesy, and respect;
+• provide a work and study environment where staff and students are treated with dignity, courtesy and respect;

 • provide an effective procedure for complaints;

-• treat all complaints in a sensitive, fair, timely and confidential manner;
+• treat all complaints in a sensitive, fair, timely, and confidential manner;

 • promote appropriate standards of conduct at all times.

-Engaging in harassment, bullying, unlawful discrimination or sexual misconduct constitutes a breach of this policy and may result in disciplinary action up to and including exclusion from the student’s course of study or dismissal.
+Engaging in harassment, bullying, unlawful discrimination, or sexual misconduct constitutes a breach of this policy and may result in disciplinary action up to and including exclusion from the student’s course of study or dismissal.
 In some instances, this may also amount to a criminal offence or a breach of relevant legislation.
 If an international student engages in misconduct including but not limited to sexual misconduct, their CoE (confirmation of enrolment) may be cancelled which may lead to their student visa being revoked.

 4. Understanding Harassment, Bullying and Unlawful Discrimination

-Harassment, bullying, unlawful discrimination and/or sexual misconduct will not be tolerated in any form or under any circumstance at Hillsong College.
-This includes during ministry placements, whilst on campus, work-related functions, study excursions, and outside of learning hours and campus facilities.
-Such unlawful actions include but are not limited to the use of carriage services such as phone calls and electronic communications, or behaviours that could be considered stalking such as following someone home from work.
-What constitutes bullying at work is defined by the Fair Work Act 2009 (Cth).
-Harassment and/or discrimination occurs when a person is harassed or discriminated against in the workplace and in certain areas of public life:
+Harassment, bullying, unlawful discrimination and/or sexual misconduct will not be tolerated in any form or under any circumstance and accusations are taken very seriously.
+Incidents may include general discrimination (such as racism or sexism) or targeted vilification (such as antisemitism).
+Matters covered in this policy can occur during ministry placements, whilst on campus, work-related functions, study excursions, and outside of learning hours and campus facilities.
+Such unlawful actions include, but are not limited to, the use of carriage services such as phone calls and electronic communications, or behaviours which could be considered stalking such as following someone home from work.

-• because of their race, colour, descent, or national or ethnic origin, as defined under the Racial Discrimination Act 1975 (Cth);
+• because of their race, colour, descent or national or ethnic origin, as defined under the Racial Discrimination Act 1975 (Cth);

 • because of their sex, marital status, pregnancy as defined under the Sex Discrimination Act 1984 (Cth);